 Has public relations finally won the respect of journalists?
 Sure, PRs and media work together, and we need each other.
 But the relationship between “flacks and hacks” is an odd and uneasy symbiosis.
-Yet this week an interesting piece in the Columbia Journalism Review gave PR professionals some credit for their role in the ongoing war between our 45th president and the press.
-“PR Flacks May Be the Media’s Secret Weapon” by David Uberti outlines the recent confrontations between Trump and two of his favorite targets, “fake news” purveyor CNN and the newspaper he calls the “failing” New York Times.
+That’s why a recent piece in the Columbia Journalism Review about PR professionals and the war between our 45th president and the press was so interesting.
+David Uberti’s “PR Flacks May Be the Media’s Secret Weapon” outlines the recent confrontations between Trump and two of his favorite targets, alleged “fake news” purveyor CNN and the newspaper he calls the “failing” New York Times.

 Tensions have escalated since Sean Spicer’s initial press briefing where he attacked the media, and working journalists have responded individually.
 CNN’s Jake Tapper, for one, hasn’t shrunk from calling out the administration for its own brand of “alternative facts.”
 When reports hit that he was a GOP target after a tough interview with Kellyanne Conway, Tapper fired back by taking over the #TapperDirtFile hashtag with silly mock-revelations, and it quickly devolved into a gag trending topic.